arcus-azure/arcus.scripting/docs/preview/features/powershell/arm.md

 # All locks in resourceGroup 'your-resource-group-name' have been removed
 ```

-When you want to remove a specific resource lock, with a given name:
+When you want to remove a specific resource lock within a given resource group, with a given name:

 ```powershell
 PS> Remove-AzResourceGroupLocks -ResourceGroupName "your-resource-group-name" -LockName "your-resource-lock-name"